minetest/contentdb/app/flatpages/about.md

 You can donate to rubenwardy to cover ContentDB's costs and support future development.

-For more information about what the cost of ContentDB and what rubenwardy does, see his donation page:
+For more information about the cost of ContentDB and what rubenwardy does, see his donation page:

 <a href="https://rubenwardy.com/donate/" class="btn btn-primary me-1">Donate</a>
 <a href="/donate/" class="btn btn-secondary">Support Creators</a>